Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Giants stats and trends

-- In New York's 10 games this year, it has five wins against the spread.
+- New York has played 10 games, with five wins against the spread.

-- So far this season, the Giants have been installed as underdogs by a 3.5-point margin or more six times and are 3-3 ATS in those contests.
+- This season, the Giants have an ATS record of 3-3 in their six games as an underdog of 3.5 points or more.

 - New York's games this year have eclipsed the over/under three times in 10 opportunities (30%).

-- New York is 3-0 against the spread and 2-1 overall when the team scores more than 23.6 points.
+- New York is 3-0 against the spread and 2-1 overall in games when it scores more than 23.6 points.

 Home and road insights